Create a Simple RFC Interface

 Run the Function Builder (transaction code

-as a wrapper of the standard demo function moduleBAPI_FLBOOKING_CREATEFROMDATA
+SE37) and create a new remote-enabled function moduleZBAPI_FLBOOKING_CREATEFROMDATAas a wrapper of the standard demo function moduleBAPI_FLBOOKING_CREATEFROMDATA.- Enter the name

 Switch to tab Import, and enter the following import parameters: